DecisionNerd/literature-review-ai-agents/LitReview/1-paper.md

 # A Literature Review of Artificial Intelligence Assistant Human Labor Augmentation and Extension and Autonomous Agents as a Human Labor Alternative

-By David Spencer, February 2025
+By David Spencer, FamilySearch International, February 2025

 - [A Literature Review of Artificial Intelligence Assistant Human Labor Augmentation and Extension and Autonomous Agents as a Human Labor Alternative](#a-literature-review-of-artificial-intelligence-assistant-human-labor-augmentation-and-extension-and-autonomous-agents-as-a-human-labor-alternative)
   - [Abstract](#abstract)